 Upcoming performances 2017-8

-Premiere of Voyagers at Hayden Planetarium, New York, NY; Hudson River Museum Planetarium, Yonkers, NY; Vanderbilt Museum and Planetarium, Centerport, NY
+Premiere of Voyagers at Hayden Planetarium, American Museum of Natural History, New York, NY

 World premiere of Gerald Cohen’s Voyagers, a tribute to the Voyager Spacecraft and the music of the “Golden Record” that accompanies the spacecraft on their interstellar mission, in honor of the 40th anniversary of the launch of the two Voyager Spacecraft.
-Performed at the three Planetariums by clarinetist Vasko Dukovski and the Cassatt String Quartet, with accompanying astronomical visualizations at the Hayden Planetarium by Carter Emmart.
+Performed at the Hayden Planetarium by clarinetist Vasko Dukovski and the Cassatt String Quartet, with accompanying astronomical visualizations by Carter Emmart, and remarks by author Timothy Ferris, the producer of Voyager’s Golden Record.

 January 25, 27, 28, 30, 2018